codesplinta/busser/README.md

 There are a couple of rules that should be top of mind when using busser in any of these scenarios for maximum benefit.
 They are as follows:

-1. Do not grow the component tree depth-wise, it's better to grow it breadth-wise instead (whenever you can) to cut down the use of **props** drastically.
+1. Do not grow the component tree depth-wise, it's better to grow it breadth-wise instead (whenever you can) to cut down the use of **props** drastically (especially props that change often - transient state / UI state).
 2. Endeavour to pass mostly non-transient data via props to [presentation/leaf components](https://www.patterns.dev/posts/presentational-container-pattern) and never to [container components](https://www.section.io/engineering-education/container-components-in-react/).
 If it is ever a must to pass transient data via props, let it be at the top of the component-tree hierarchy of the ReactJS app.
 3. All props should only be delivered from exactly one parent component to exactly one child component at any time.
+4. Make use of [key prop](https://legacy.reactjs.org/docs/reconciliation.html#keys) when rendering ReactJS components whether in a loop or not.
+This can help the  Virtual DOM with ae-arranging and re-rendering in a cheaper way.

 ## Old Concepts, New Setup